IFF-0303/MIDeepSeg/README.md

 [dextr_link]: https://openaccess.thecvf.com/content_cvpr_2018/papers/Maninis_Deep_Extreme_Cut_CVPR_2018_paper.pdf
 [deepigeos_link]: https://ieeexplore.ieee.org/document/8370732
 [bifseg_link]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8270673
 * This project was designed for academic research, not for clinical or commercial use, as it's a protected patent.
-If you want to use it for commercial, please contact Prof. Guotai Wang (guotai.wang@uestc.edu.cn).
+If you want to use it for commercial, please contact Prof. Guotai Wang (X.wang@uestc.edu.cn, X=guotai).

-* More details were described in our paper [Arxiv](https://www.youtube.com/watch?v=eq-tqlJnckE).
+* More details were described in our paper [[Arxiv]](https://www.youtube.com/watch?v=eq-tqlJnckE).